ash-entwisle/kb-layout/README.md

 as well as what columns the characters should be placed in to avoid same-finger bigrams as much as possible to improve typing speed.

-#### First Alpha Trigrams

-First-trigram analysis was performed on the alpha characters from the only-alpha dataset.
-This was used to determine the frequency of each first-trigram in the dataset.

-This metric will be used alongside the bigram analysis to determine the placement of the alpha characters on the primary layer of the keyboard.
-It aims to increase the score of letters near the start of words to get them closer to the home row or closer to the middle of the keyboard.

 #### Non-Alpha Characters

 Frequency analysis was performed on the non-alpha characters from the non-alpha dataset.